adaltas/node-masson/commons/mariadb/server/install.coffee.md

 ## Configuration

-Generates the `my.cnf` file, read be MySQL/MariaDB, and restart the service if it is running.
+Generates the `my.cnf` file, read be MariaDB, and restart the service if it is running.

       @call header: 'Configuration', handler: ->